-How many terrorist attacks on US by refugees?
-None.
+How many fatal terror attacks have refugees carried out in the US?
+None

 Story highlights

-- No refugees have carried out terrorist attacks in the United States since the Refugee Act of 1980
+- No refugees have carried out major fatal terrorist attacks in the US since the Refugee Act of 1980

 - Attacks not perpetrated by US citizens have involved people from countries not included in the ban